 Without a doubt, snowshoeing helps people keep fit and burn calories.
 For those concerned about weight management, snowshoeing burns more calories than walking at the same pace and duration.
 The weight of snowshoes and winter clothing, combined with resistance against the snow, results in more exertion.
 Thus, it leads to more calories burned.

-However, keep in mind that no matter what the research or studies report, calories burned depends on a lot of variables.
-A person’s weight and the gear they’re carrying, the pace they are moving, their rate of metabolism, and the amount of exertion expended on the outing will all impact calories burned.
-Furthermore, the depth, density, and weight of the snow, terrain, outdoor temperature, wind speed, and elevation play a part in calories burned as well.
+However, keep in mind that no matter what the research or studies report, the calories burned depend on many variables.
+A person’s weight and the gear they’re carrying, the pace they are moving, their metabolism rate, and the amount of exertion expended on the outing will all impact calories burned.
+Furthermore, the depth, density, and weight of the snow, terrain, outdoor temperature, wind speed, and elevation play a part in calories burned.

 Thus, it may be almost impossible to take all variables into account for a precise rate.
 However, an approximation is close enough to know about how many calories you burn when snowshoeing.